Interview with Bill Ballantyne

 JS: This interview is being conducted for the International Bomber Command Centre.
 The interviewer is Jim Sheach.
 The interviewee is Bill Ballantyne.
 The interview is taking place at Bill’s home in Edinburgh, Scotland on the 14th of June 2019.
 Also present is Caroline Urquhart.
 Bill, thanks for agreeing to be interviewed.
 Could you first tell me a bit about your life before you joined the RAF?

 BB: Before I joined the RAF, immediately I was at Cambridge University and I went there just before, just after the war broke out.
 Just after the war broke out and I had one year there.
 I’d always been interested in flying.
 I took “Flight.”
-“Flight” magazine regularly before the war so there was no question about which Service I would join if I had to join any.
+“Flight” magazine regularly before the war so there was no question about which service I would join if I had to join any.
 I regarded it then as lunatic that we had another war within twenty years of the one which preceded that one but that’s another story.
 So I did one year at Cambridge and I was supposed to be studying law but in fact, well you could call it studying law.
-We all knew we were going into the Forces after a year and it was mostly playtime quite frankly.
+We all knew we were going into the forces after a year and it was mostly playtime quite frankly.
 We didn’t do very much so I got a third class degree at the end of that lot and at the end I went in to the Air Force to do pilot training, which was thorough.
 My goodness it was thorough.
 The first international training we went down to Torquay and did marching to get fit.
 That was the idea of that one.
 And certain basic aeronautical courses like air speed indicators and all that sort of thing and navigation.
 Basic navigation.
 And stop in a moment?

 JS: No. You’re fine.

 BB: Before that, before the war if you want to go back a bit, I was at Dulwich College, which was a fairly rough school in those days.
 Superb now.
 Absolutely superb.
 But in those days it was a rough public school.
 In retrospect I look back on that with a certain amount of favour.
 I was beaten eleven times I remember.
 Terribly clever.
 You were really beaten.
 I mean, it was terribly painful so I probably wasn’t all that good.
 But the one thing it did teach you at public school was a moral code.
 If you had, if you were a dirty little liar, you were sent to the prefect’s room and beaten for being a dirty little liar.
 So the moral code was fairly high.
 And I think people forget that.
 People forget that dealing with current day values that people have forgotten.
 To lie these days seems to be perfectly acceptable and in those days you were thrashed if you did it.
-It was a different story all together.
+It was a different story altogether.
 Then after Dulwich I went to Cambridge as I say.
 You don’t want to go further back than Dulwich, do you?

 JS: No. That’s fine.